 How to stop your TikTok drafts being leaked

 If you’re not happy for your drafts to be seen, you should delete them altogether but, if you do want to keep them, you can simply save them to your device so you don’t lose them entirely.
-Remember: the only way to ensure your drafts can’t possibly be leaked is by not having them around to do that in the first place.

 If you find your drafts have been leaked, the best option would be to try and delete the video, but if for some reason you’re not able to, it’s worth contacting TikTok customer support to try and get the issue resolved.